tatethurston/nextjs-routes/README.md

 1. Add this package to your project:
    - `yarn add nextjs-routes`
-2. Run `yarn nextjs-routes`.
-This will generate `nextjs-routes.d.ts`.
-Whenever you change your routes, run this command again.
+2. Run `yarn nextjs-routes`
+  - This will generate `nextjs-routes.d.ts`
+  - Whenever you change your routes, run this command again
-3. Replace imports of `next/link` with `nextjs-routes/link` and `next/router` with `nextjs-routes/router`.
+4. Replace imports of `next/link` with `nextjs-routes/link` and `next/router` with `nextjs-routes/router`.

 ```diff
 -import Link from "next/link";